Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Limitations

 \section{Limitations}

 Despite its contributions, this work has several limitations.
-First, the E3VQA benchmark is solely based on the EgoExo4D dataset, which may exhibit dataset bias and limited generalizability in real-world visual assistant scenarios.
+First, the E3VQA benchmark is constructed solely from the Ego-Exo4D and LEMMA datasets, which may exhibit dataset bias and limited generalizability in diverse real-world scenarios.
 Second, although the queries and answer options in E3VQA are carefully crafted, they may not fully capture the diversity of natural language expressions and user intents encountered in real-world interactions with visual AI assistants.
 Third, while recent AI APIs offer a solution for scaling the benchmark, their use entails substantial financial costs.
 Fourth, M3CoT introduces increased computational overhead due to its multi-step reasoning across multiple perspectives, which may limit its applicability in resource-constrained scenarios.
 Finally, since E3VQA is constructed from images rather than videos, the benchmark may not fully assess an LVLM’s ability to capture temporal cues and motion dynamics, an aspect we leave for future work.